DiscipleTools/agent-ai/scripts/README.md

 - Cannot manage other users
 - Cannot access admin-only features
 - Must be invited by an admin user

+## Agent Permissions

+### How It Works
+- When a user creates an agent, they're automatically granted access to it
+- Admin users have access to all agents regardless of the `agentAccess` array
+- Regular users only see agents listed in their `agentAccess` array
+- The permission system was added to ensure users can manage their own agents

+### Troubleshooting
+If a user can't see an agent they created:
+1. Check if the agent was created before the permission fix
+2. Run the `fix-agent-permissions` migration script
+3. Verify the user's `agentAccess` array includes the agent ID

 ## Notes